andrewsunglaekim/advanced_git_workshop/readme.md

 If we find ourselves asking if we should be rebasing or merging, the answer lies in understanding how rebasing and merging effect git history and then determining a course of action.

 In general the way to get the best of both worlds is to rebase local changes we’ve made but haven’t shared yet before we push them in order to clean up history, but never rebase things we've pushed already.
+Then merge in rebased feature branches into our master branch or whichever branch is our "clean" one.

 ## Force Push(5/170)
 This is a scary one for sure.